Stamp collecting: Acquiring stamps

 Stamp list pricing is set in various stamp catalogues.
 For US and Canada stamps the standard catalogue is the Scott catalogue using Scott numbers.
 For Canadian stamps there is a specialized catalogue called the Unitrade (which reflects more accurately the actual values of the stamps vs the Scott catalogue values), and for Great Britain and Commonwealth stamps most collectors use Stanley Gibbons catalogues.
-Typically stamps will sell at auction for a range of 10 to 30% of catalogue list price, but if the stamp is of the very top quality then the sell price may exceed the catalogue list price.
-As with many collectibles with no inherent value, sell pricing is set by the market bidding on the item at the time.
+Typically stamps will sell at auction for a range of 10–30% of catalogue list price, but if the stamp is of the very top quality then the sell price may exceed the catalogue list price.
+As with many collectables with no inherent value, sell pricing is set by the market bidding on the item at the time.

 Many collectors also ask their family and friends to save stamps for them from their mail.
 Although the stamps received by major businesses and those kept by elderly relatives may be of international and historical interest, the stamps received from family members are often of the definitive sort.
 Definitives seem mundane but, considering their variety of colours, watermarks, paper differences, perforations and printing errors, they can fill many pages in a collection.
 Introducing either variety or specific focus to a collection can require the purchasing of stamps, either from a dealer or online.
 Online stamp collector clubs often contain a platform for buying/selling and trading.
 Large numbers of relatively recent stamps, often still attached to fragments or envelopes, may be obtained cheaply and easily.
 Rare and old stamps can also be obtained, but these can be very expensive.

 Duplicate stamps are those a collector already has and are not required, therefore, to fill a gap in a collection.
 Duplicate stamps can be sold or traded, so they are an important medium of exchange among collectors.

 Many dealers sell stamps through the Internet while others have neighborhood shops which are among the best resources for beginning and intermediate collectors.
 Some dealers also jointly set up week-end stamp markets called "bourses" that move around a region from week to week.
 One of the most well known bourses is the Carré Marigny in Paris.
 They also meet collectors at regional exhibitions and stamp shows.